FzS92/PhotoLure/README.md

 Simply provide your image and, give a prompt, specify the model for generating your desired background. upwards your photo using the "up" feature.
 Guidance_scale is a parameter specifically designed for stable diffusion models, with a default value of 7.5.

 If you want to use DALLE or ChatGPT, modify the API key in the src file.

+## Aknowledgement

+This project is supported by the "Research Through Design Into AI Edge Cases" group research at Concordia University, providing funding for its development.